ElektraInitiative/libelektra/src/plugins/augeas/README.md

 ### Leaky abstraction of order ###
 Most Augeas lenses require subtrees to be in a specific order.
 For example the hosts lens requires the ipaddr node of an entry to precede the canonical node.
 Unfortunately the Augeas storage plugin has no knowledge about this required order.
-Therefore the correct order must be ensured via order meta keys.
+Therefore the correct order must be ensured via order metakeys.
 Otherwise saving the KeySet may fail.
 As an example consider the following kdb shell script:

 	kdbGet system/hosts